winscripter/Machine.NET/README.md

 the CPU and devices - X64, ARM, RISC-V, etc.

 Right now, only X64 is supported, as well as the Intel 8253, 8254 chipset and HPET.
 Currently I'm focusing on solving existing problems with X64 rather than adding more possibilities.
-New features will be added once the X64 emulator begins to show success.
+New features will be added once the X64 emulator begins to show success

 # Supported features
 ### X64